djeada/Linux-Notes/notes/encryption.md

 Encryption is paramount for preserving data confidentiality and integrity.
 It is a process that transforms clear text into coded, unintelligible text to prevent unauthorized access.
 Here are some reasons why encryption is essential:

-* **Data Protection**: Encrypting sensitive information safeguards it from potential breaches or data leaks.
+* Encrypting sensitive information safeguards it from potential breaches or data leaks.

-* **Communication Privacy**: Encrypted communication allows the exchange of sensitive information across networks securely.
+* Encrypted communication allows the exchange of sensitive information across networks securely.

-* **Data Integrity**: Encryption ensures data is not tampered with during transmission.
+* Encryption ensures data is not tampered with during transmission.

-* **Regulatory Compliance**: Many regulations, like HIPAA or GDPR, require the encryption of certain types of data.
+* Many regulations, like HIPAA or GDPR, require the encryption of certain types of data.

 ```
 [ Plain Text ]  -> +---------------------+ -> [ Encrypted Data ]